Guusvanmeerveld/Samuel/README.md

 ## Configuration

-Even though Tempo is a simple bot, it does have a lot of customizable features.
+Even though Samuel is a simple bot, it does have a lot of customizable features.
 To customize & configure the bot, simply create environment variables with the desired values.
 This can be done using a `.env` file in development and using `docker-compose` or `docker run` in production.

 - `BOT_TOKEN`: A required token which is used to authorize with Discord.
 - `REDIS_URL`: Required, specifies the url to connect with the Redis database.